Dark Winter Days Are Coming... Let's Talk Vitamin D!

 Dominica is a Registered Dietitian currently specializing in the special needs pediatric population.
 She has over 15 years of experience as an RD, working with a wide variety of patients to provide them with individualized medical nutrition therapy and education.

-Vitamin D is one of the four fat-soluble vitamins, and comes in two different forms — D2 (ergocalciferol) and D3 (cholecalciferol).
-It is lovingly known as “the sunshine vitamin” and a vital nutrient which is essential for its many functions in a child’s growing body.
-Vitamin D is also a hormone, and most thought of for its role in bone growth from childhood through adolescence.
+In case you didn't know, Vitamin D is one of the four fat-soluble vitamins, and comes in two different forms — D2 (ergocalciferol) and D3 (cholecalciferol).
+It is lovingly known as “the sunshine vitamin” since the sun is our main source, and a vital nutrient which is essential for its many functions in a child’s growing body.
+Vitamin D is also a hormone, and it's most thought of for its role in bone growth from childhood through adolescence.

-It can also help to strengthen the immune system, support mental health, reduce inflammation, and later in life can prevent chronic conditions such as heart disease and cancer.
+It also may help with many other vital functions, such as strengthening the immune system, supporting mental health, reducing inflammation, and preventing chronic conditions such as heart disease and cancer that may affect us all later in life.
 That’s totally dynamite!

 Vitamin D can come from food sources and is also produced endogenously when UV light hits the skin.
 However, many children have insufficient serum blood levels because they:

-- Live in places where sunlight is limited in winter
+- Live in cities or states where sunlight is limited in winter

 - Have darker skin pigment

-- They spend most of their day indoors
+- Spend most of their day indoors, away from the sun

-- Have a milk allergy or are lactose intolerant
+- Have a milk allergy or have a lactose intolerance

 You may be asking yourself, “What does my child need to eat to get enough Vitamin D?”.
-Well, unfortunately very few foods naturally contain Vitamin D, but they include salmon, sardines, and egg yolks, while some dairy products, non-diary substitutes, orange juice and cereals can be fortified with Vitamin D. So, it can also be difficult for the average kiddo to get enough Vitamin D through their diet!
+Well, unfortunately very few foods naturally contain Vitamin D, but here are some of the ones that do: salmon, sardines, and egg yolks, and some dairy products, non-dairy substitutes, orange juice and cereals can be fortified with Vitamin D for optimal nutrition.
+So, it can also be difficult for the average kiddo to get enough Vitamin D through their diet!

 Now you can see why Vitamin D deficiency in children is a very common problem in both developed and undeveloped countries, especially in the colder months!
 But the good news is, it can be corrected with proper supplementation from a high-quality source like Renzo's Dynamite D3.
 Most studies show that Vitamin D3 is more effective than Vitamin D2 in raising blood levels of Vitamin D.